-- Five (5) Probationary Evaluations (one by each member of the committee); - Four (4) Student Evaluations.
+- Five (5) Probationary (J1) Evaluations (one by each member of the committee) - Four (4) Student (J2) Evaluations

-Year 1 Spring Quarter Activity Timelines (by weeks of the quarter) April Tenure Review Committee members attend in- service training session (provided by the Tenure Review Coordinator), as needed.
-2. Committee meets to review Phase I results, re- examine the job description, determine appropriate activities to be evaluated during Phase II, and establish a work schedule.
-At the same or a subsequent meeting, committee then meets with the Candidate to discuss criteria and expectations that will be evaluated in Phase II (including any program requirements and external standards related to the Candidate's assignment/s), and to preview a schedule for all the evaluative activities to be performed.
-Weeks 2-4 Candidate furnishes committee with written materials (such as course information sheets/"green sheets," syllabi, work/lesson plans, assessment tools, etc.) appropriate to the evaluation process.
-3. Vice President or Dean updates the committee in the event of changes in the Candidate's assignment, duties, or responsibilities.
+Phase II Schedule of Activities Year 1 Spring Quarter Activity April/May Weeks 2-4 A. Tenure Review Committee members attend in-service training session (provided by the Tenure Review Coordinator), as needed.
+B. Committee meets to: review Phase I results, re-examine the job description, determine appropriate activities to be evaluated during Phase II, and establish a work schedule.
+At the same or a subsequent meeting, committee meets with the Candidate to: • discuss criteria and expectations that will be evaluated in Phase II (including any program requirements and external standards related to the Candidate's assignment(s), and • preview a schedule for all the evaluative activities to be performed.
+C. Vice President or Dean updates the committee in the event of changes in the Candidate's assignment, duties, or responsibilities.
 All such changes must be mutually agreed upon by the Candidate and the appropriate administrator.
-Weeks 2-4 4.
-Prior to the start of the evaluation process, Chair provides Candidate, committee members, and the Tenure Review Coordinator with a written plan stating the evaluative activities to be completed in Phase II.
-Week 4 1ay/June 5.
-Probationary Evaluation .
-At least two, but not more than three, committee members perform an evaluation using Appendix J1.
-Weeks 4-7
+D. Prior to the start of the evaluation process, Chair provides the Candidate, committee members, and the Tenure Review Coordinator with a written plan stating the evaluative activities to be completed in Phase II.
+May Weeks 4-7 [†] E. Probationary Evaluation .
+At least two, but not more than three, committee members perform an evaluation using Appendix J1 .
+During the pre-evaluation meeting , the Candidate furnishes the committee with requested materials, such as course syllabi, lesson plans, assessment tools, etc., appropriate to the evaluation process.
+F. Student Evaluation for student services or resource faculty, if appropriate.†